 It is the nature reserve with the lowest elevation in the world.
 Located about 90 km from Amman, it lies in the deep gorge of the Wadi Mujib, a river that ends in the Dead Sea.

-I mentioned Feynan in my article Top 10 reasons to visit Jordan (don’t miss it if you’re still not convinced whether you should travel to this country or not).
+I mentioned Feynan in my article Top 10 Reasons to visit Jordan (don’t miss it if you’re still not convinced whether you should travel to this country).
 Feynan has one of the best Ecolodge in the world.

-All (or at least almost all) the products used in the resort are crafted by local women and part of the profits go to the Bedouins who live nearby.
+All (or at least almost all) local women craft the products used in the resort, and part of the profits go to the nearby Bedouins.

 Dana Biosphere Reserve

-Dana is another off-the-beaten-path place in Jordan and quite surprisingly so.
-The landscapes are spectacular and there are no tourists.
-It is the largest nature reserve in the country (320 square kilometers) and offers spectacular views of the Great Rift Valley.
+Dana is another off-the-beaten-path place in Jordan, and quite surprisingly so.
+The landscapes are spectacular, and there are no tourists.
+It is the largest nature reserve in the country (320 square kilometres) and offers spectacular views of the Great Rift Valley.

 Carved into the rocks about 2000 years ago by the Nabateans, it was “forgotten” by the Western world until the early 1800s.
-On August 22, 1812, Johann Ludwig Burckhardt (a Swiss explorer disguised as a Bedouin) managed to visit Petra under the pretext of going to pay homage to the tomb of Aaron, which is located in the nearby mountains.
-He was the first westerner to see Petra in hundreds of years.
+On August 22, 1812, Johann Ludwig Burckhardt (a Swiss explorer disguised as a Bedouin) managed to visit Petra under the pretext of paying homage to Aaron’s tomb, which is located in the nearby mountains.
+He was the first Westerner in hundreds of years to see Petra.

-At the beginning of the article, I recommended to buy the Jordan Pass that allows you to access Petra for 3 days.
+At the beginning of the article, I recommended buying the Jordan Pass that allows you to access Petra for 3 days.
 This is because Petra is a very huge place.
-Three days are probably too many but 2 days are ideal to explore the ruins.
+Three days are probably too many, but 2 days are ideal to explore the ruins.
 The ticket for a single entry (without the Jordan Pass) costs 90 JOD.

 Hidden in the mountains, The Monastery (Ad Deir or Al Deir) is similar to The Treasury.
 It’s, however, much larger (50m wide and 45m high) but with fewer decorations.
 It’s a tomb built in the third century BC by the Nabateans.

 Little Petra (Siq al-Barid) is located about 14 km from Petra.
-Also here you’ll find buildings carved into the walls of the sandstone canyon.
-It is a much smaller site consisting of three larger open areas connected by a 450-meter canyon.
+You’ll find buildings carved into the walls of the sandstone canyon.
+It is a much smaller site with three larger open areas connected by a 450-meter canyon.
 It is part of the archaeological park of Petra but is accessed separately.
 Usually, there are very few people.

 One of the most beautiful things to see in Petra is Petra by Night.
-Three times a week the Siq and the Treasury are lit by over 1.500 candles.
-The show is held every Monday, Wednesday, and Thursday, so keep these days in mind when you are planning your itinerary.
+Three times a week, the Siq and the Treasury are lit by over 1.500 candles.
+The show is held every Monday, Wednesday, and Thursday.

-Here you can find the official website.
-The show runs from 8:30 pm to 10:30 pm and you have to buy the ticket (17 JOD) from Petra’s visitor center (available from 7:30 pm).
+Here, you can find the official website.
+The show runs from 8:30 pm to 10:30 pm, and you must buy the ticket (17 JOD) from Petra’s visitor centre (available from 7:30 pm).
 You must have a valid ticket to visit Petra during the day to buy the Petra by Night ticket.
-There is no limit to the number of tickets sold and it’s not possible to reserve a specific place so the sooner you arrive the better.
-This is especially true if you are going to take some pictures with a tripod.
+There is no limit to the number of tickets sold, and it’s impossible to reserve a specific place, so the sooner you arrive, the better.
+This is especially true if you take some pictures with a tripod.

-A good option for the accommodation in Petra is this hotel, only 2km from the visitor center.
+A good option for accommodation in Petra is this hotel, which is only 2 Km from the visitor centre.

 Excluding the Dead Sea, the only port in the country is in Aqaba.
 The Gulf of Aqaba is one of the most interesting destinations to visit in Jordan.
 Besides being a popular destination among tourists, it is also very popular with Jordanians who come here to have fun and swim.

-With its beautiful mountains and deep blue waters, it’s the ideal place to relax.
-As I wrote at the beginning of the article there is a flight to Aqaba and can be a good place to start exploring Jordan.
+Its beautiful mountains and deep blue waters make it the ideal relaxing place.
+As I wrote at the beginning of the article, there is a flight to Aqaba, which can be a good place to start exploring Jordan.

 Aqaba is also becoming a popular destination for scuba diving in the Red Sea and as a connecting city to visit Israel.

-There aren’t many buses to get to the Wadi Rum and once you arrive there I suggest you visit it with a private tour such as this one.
-This way you can enjoy the experience to the full and you can try things like a camel ride at sunset (although not exactly the most comfortable experience) or drinking tea with the Bedouins.
+There aren’t many buses to get to the Wadi Rum, and once you arrive there, I suggest you visit it on a private tour.
+This way, you can enjoy the experience to the fullest and try things like a camel ride at sunset (although not exactly the most comfortable experience) or drinking tea with the Bedouins.

 The entrance to the protected area costs only 5 JOD.
-One thing I suggest to do is to sleep in one of the camps set up in the desert.
+One thing I suggest doing is sleeping in one of the camps set up in the desert.
 There are options for all budgets.

-These were the most interesting destinations in Jordan, an extraordinary country definitely worth a visit.
+These were the most interesting destinations in Jordan, an extraordinary country worth a visit.

-In this link, you can find some pictures I took during the trip.
-If you’re looking for off-the-beaten-path destinations don’t miss this article about Kyrgyzstan and this one where I talk about Almaty in Kazakhstan.
+You can find some pictures I took during the trip in this link.
+If you’re looking for off-the-beaten-path destinations, don’t miss this article about Kyrgyzstan and this one where I talk about Almaty in Kazakhstan.